shivasena/kovaldev-astro-starter/.github/copilot-instruction.md

   }
   ```

-- Use your defined colors first; for contrast, leverage generic Tailwind `white` and `black` utilities.
+- **Color tokens:** Use only your project’s predefined color tokens (except `white` and `black` for contrast).
+Never use generic Tailwind palettes like `bg-blue-500` or `text-pink-300`.
-- For graded tints or shades, apply opacity utilities (e.g., `text-dark/50`).
-- Use `space-y-X` for consistent vertical spacing between block children rather than custom margins.
-- Leverage Tailwind plugins: Forms, Typography.
+- **Spacing:** Stick to your container policy for horizontal gutters.
+For vertical gaps between siblings, always use `space-y-<n>` utilities—no individual top/bottom margins or paddings.
+Choose spacing steps from a single consistent scale (divisible by 3 or 4), not both, with only rare exceptions.
+- **Typography:** Always apply your semantic typography utilities from `global.css` (e.g. `.text-h1`, `.text-lead`), never ad-hoc Tailwind text sizes or weights.
+When you pull in example code, automatically swap any raw `text-lg`/`font-bold` etc. for your branded classes.

 ---